 Cinematography: Shooting and Lighting for Film & Digital

-This weekend practical cinematography workshop covers lighting and operating for film and digital video with in-depth technical explanations and hands-on shooting experience.
+This weekend practical cinematography workshop covers lighting and operating for film and digital video with technical explanations and hands-on shooting experience.

 Duration: 2 days, weekend